alan-wu/TARA-ScaffoldVuer/README.md

 3. Manage image slices: Click the "Images" entry in the Regions tree to open the slice control panel.
 Use these controls to add new image slices or change the position (using the X, Y, Z sliders) of existing ones.
 Using left and right arrow key after clicking on the slider for finer control on the slide position.
 <img width="324" height="318" alt="image" src="https://github.com/user-attachments/assets/ba86dc62-f569-427f-8802-08ad83deb76e" />

-4. 3D rendering control: Left mouse click to rotate, middle mouse click and scrolling to zoom in and out, and right mouse click to pan.
+4. 3D renderer control: Left mouse click to rotate, middle mouse click and scrolling to zoom in and out, and right mouse click to pan.

 ### Adding acupoints